alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 \smallskip
-\noindent{}*Acta Crystallographica Section E* (*Acta Cryst E*) is an online, open access data journal published by the International Union of Crystallographers.^[Acta Cryst E Website, URL: <http://journals.iucr.org/e/journalhomepage.html>] It operates a workflow whereby data are submitted by authors at the same time as the data collection paper.
+\noindent{}*Acta Crystallographica Section E* (*Acta Cryst E*) is an online, open access data journal published by the International Union of Crystallographers.^[Acta Cryst E, URL: <http://journals.iucr.org/e/journalhomepage.html>.]
+It operates a workflow whereby data are submitted by authors at the same time as the data collection paper.
 The data are checked automatically for validity, and the validation report passed to